 - All your details will remain confidential.

-In this introductory section, we discuss how you can undertake a preliminary lifestyle check to see if you’re ready to own your castle.
+In this introductory section, we discuss how you can undertake a preliminary lifestyle check to see if you’re ready to buy.

 Amenities, infrastructure, and suburb character are just some things to consider when it comes to selecting a postcode.
 In section two, it’s all about location.

-From design to structural integrity to the eco-friendly factor, this section covers everything you need to know when choosing property type.
+From design to structural integrity to eco-friendliness, this section covers everything you need to know when choosing a property type.

 In section four, we outline the steps you need to take to get finance ready.
 We explain how home loans work and what you can expect to pay.

 Learn about purchase methods, making an offer, how contracts of sale work and what your rights as a property owner are in section five.

 On the look out for a property?